benroberts999/ampsci/doc/01-hartreeFock_input.md

 * Includes correlation corrections. note: splines must exist already
 * energyShifts: If true, will just calculate <v|Sigma|v> energy shifts, which is very fast compared to constructing Brueckner orbitals.
 Use this method first to ensure basis is sufficient+working before doing Brueckner
 * Brueckner: Construct Brueckner valence orbitals using correlation potential method (i.e., include correlations into wavefunctions and energies for valence states)
-* n_min_core: minimum core n included in the Sigma calculation; lowest states contibute little, so this speeds up the calculations
+* n_min_core: minimum core n included in the Sigma calculation; lowest states contribute little, so this speeds up the calculations

 ## Modules and MatrixElements